- Visit http://download.whmcs.com/

 - Upload the entire whmcs folder to your website - if you experience problems, try uploading in binary mode

 - Next you can rename the folder if desired (billing, clients, etc...)

 - Now visit the installation script at http://www.yourdomain.com/whmcs/install/install.php to run the installer process - if you get an Ioncube related error message, see the installation Ioncube steps above

 - Follow the instructions on screen to install which will involve setting file permissions as listed below, entering your license key and setting up your primary admin account

-When complete, delete the install folder from your web server and CHMOD the configuration.php file back to 644.
+When complete, delete the install folder from your web server and ensure the configuration.php file permissions are restricted.

 Required file & folders permissions